scikit-learn-contrib/scikit-learn-extra/doc/user_guide.rst

 like :class:`DBSCAN <sklearn.cluster.DBSCAN>` or Jarvis-Patrick.
 DBSCAN
 approximates local density as the number of points in the neighborhood of a single point.
-The Jarvis-Patrick algorithm uses the number of common neighbors shared by two points among the *k* nearest neighbors.
+The Jarvis-Patrick algorithm uses the number of common neighbors shared by two points among the :math:`k` nearest neighbors.
 As these approaches each provide a different notion of how density is estimated from point samples, they can be used complementarily.
 Their relative suitability for a classification problem depends on the nature